Michiko Kichise

 Michiko Kichise (吉瀬 美智子, Kichise Michiko) is a Japanese actress and model.
 She received the Elan d'or Award for Newcomer of the Year in 2011 for her work in Liar Game: Season 2 (2009–10), Liar Game: The Final Stage (2010), and Bloody Monday Season 2 (2010).

 Personal life

-In December 2010, Kichise married an ordinary man 10 years older than her.
+In December 2010, Kichise married an ordinary man ten years older than her.
 She gave birth to their first child, a daughter, in July 2013 and her second daughter in October 2016.

-Kichise announced that she had divorced her husband via her agency's official website and a handwritten letter on her official Twitter.
+In April 2021, Kichise announced that she had divorced her husband via her agency's official website and a handwritten letter on her official Twitter.

+Health

+Kichise suffers from chronic sinusitis condition, and that in 2025 her symptoms has worsened, causing her to experience olfactory dysfunction.